k0shk0sh/android-api-SecureKeys/README.md

 SecureKeys.getLong("crash_tracking_system_user_id");
 SecureKeys.getDouble("time_for_destroying_the_world");
 ```

+### Proguard

+Currently the library supports transitively Proguard, so just by adding the aar you should be safe :)

 ### Known improvements
 - Change the encrypt/decrypt system, currently its base64, but we could start using aes or some more sophisticated crypto.